 Our Common Stock is listed on the Nasdaq Global Market under the symbol "XBP", and our Public Warrants are listed on the Nasdaq Capital Market under the symbol "XBPEW".
-On February 7, 2024, the closing price of our Common Stock was \$2.75 and the closing price for our Public Warrants was \$0.07, in each case as reported by the Nasdaq Stock Market.
+On January 31, 2024, the closing price of our Common Stock was \$2.26 and the closing price for our Public Warrants was \$0.0599.
 Because the \$11.50 exercise price per share of the Warrants is greater than the current market price of our shares of Common Stock, such Warrants are unlikely to be exercised at this time and therefore we do not expect to receive any proceeds from such exercise of the Warrants in the near term.
 Whether any holders of Warrants determine to exercise such Warrants, which would result in cash proceeds to us, will likely depend upon the market price of our Common Stock at the time of any such holder's determination.